lagotto/lagotto.github.io/_posts/2014-03-07-the-mystery-of-the-missing-alm.md

 commented on, liked or shared in Facebook.
-That number is far greater than the number of [the world’s tiny frogs](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0029797), which would fit in the [palm of a hand](http://dirtyboss.net/wp/wp-content/uploads/2013/03/Paedophryne-amauensis.jpg).For this reason, it has emerged as one of the most important Article-Level
+That number is far greater than the number of [the world’s tiny frogs](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0029797), which would fit in the [palm of a hand](http://dirtyboss.net/wp/wp-content/uploads/2013/03/Paedophryne-amauensis.jpg).
+For this reason, it has emerged as one of the most important Article-Level
 Metrics (ALM) data sources over the past couple of years.
 The combined number of Facebook comments, likes and shares is far higher than the number of tweets, about 750,000 vs. about 200,000 for all PLOS articles